harikvpy/python-articles/web-frameworks/article.md

 However AJAX & jQuery were not without their drawbacks.

 Server logic became increasingly complex as it now consisted of two kinds of response types.
 Some requests resulted in full HTML pages being returned whereas other requests returned pure data encoded as JSON (or in some rare cases XML).
 Of course application servers returning pure JSON data simplifies applications server code as it does not have to deal with composing messy HTML page fragments.
-I call it messy as HTML being a declarative language is not easy to broken down into components and maintained independently.
+I call it messy as HTML being a declarative language is not easy to be broken down into components and maintained independently.

 At the same time client computers became more & more powerful.
 Power that was not being fully utilized by the browser rendering a web application.
-Moreover, JavaScript became an omnipresent capability in web browsers which made writing web applications that rely on it less and less risky to critical failure.
+Also, JavaScript became an omnipresent capability in web browsers which made writing web applications that rely on it less and less risky to being rendered non-functional.

-What if all the work required to construct the frontend of a web application UI and manage its interaction be delegated to the client thereby restricting the server code to just managing the data and the business logic?
+What if all the work required to construct the frontend of a web application UI be delegated to the client thereby restricting the server code to just managing the data and the business logic?
 This would simplify the server code which would help achieve even greater scalability while making maitenance that much easier.
 Moreover, since UI is managed entirely from the browser, it can be made even more responsive.

 This line of thought resulted in the next major evolutionary phase in web frameworks.

 ## JavaScript Frontend Frameworks
 JavaScript based frontend frameworks render the entire HTML page locally at the browser.
-They do this by running JavaScript code, which is served by the server.
+They do this by running JavaScript code, which is retrieved from the server.
 This is the contemporary evolutionary phase that we are in right now.

 Example for JavaScript based frontend frameworks are [Angular](https://angular.io/), [React](https://react.dev/) & [Vue.js](https://vuejs.org/), amongst others.